tinymovr/Arduino-Nano-CAN-Bus-Shield/README.md

 - Check that loopback mode is enabled
 - Verify the MCP2515 initialized successfully
 - Try increasing the delay between send and receive

+### No Messages Received on Real CAN Network

+- **Verify bitrate matches** - All devices must use the same bitrate
+- Check CANH and CANL connections
+- Ensure proper bus termination (120Ω resistors at both ends)
+- Confirm you've switched to normal mode (not loopback)
+- Check that other devices are actively transmitting

 ### Hardware Not Responding